jan-ondruch/spotify-simple-app/README.md

 Project goal:
 Learn basics of Redux together with some API (Spotify).
-Learn more of ES6 and advanced JS features like promises, currying or object deconstruction.
+Learn more of ES6 and advanced JS features like promises, currying, reducers or object deconstruction.